About

 - Arrange and facilitate informational talks and/or attend same at external agencies around keeping safe.

-- Liaise with the local Gardaí to raise awareness around vulnerable adults in the community and how best to address safeguarding.
+- Liaise with the local Gardaí to raise awareness around vulnerable adults in the community and how best to address safeguarding and self-guarding.

 ACCESS TO SOCIAL WORK DEPARTMENT

-Physiotherapy is a way of enabling a child to develop his or her physical independence or to help an older child or adult regain independence following illness or injury.
+Physiotherapy is a health profession concerned with helping to restore well-being following injury, pain or disability.
+It is a way of enabling a person to develop his or her physical independence or regain independence following illness or injury.
 Physiotherapists have specialised knowledge and experience in the field of physical development and the acquisition of physical skills.